markoneill/ssa-daemon/docs/ssa-test-folder-exploration.md

     - epoll_client.c - uses SSA; expectes 1 cmd line argument which is the number of connections you want to make; default connects to www.phonixteam.net; uses epoll; to use this, modifications need to be made to line 242 and the make file needs to be changed
 9. webserver-event - this appears to be the server they use to test client authentication.
 See the note above about client auth.
 10. webserver-eventSSL - appears to be the same server as the webserver-event, but uses SSL instead of the SSA.
+11. manual-testing - this folder is to be used to manual test the features of the SSA.
+It contains code similar to simple_test and https_server, but keeps all the necessary code and keys contained within itself.
+See [ssa-manual-testing.md](ssa-manual-testing.md)

 I also noticed some scripts that may be used for testing.
 They build the right dependencies and make sure that everything gets made right.